vectordotdev/vector/docs/content/en/docs/reference/configuration/transforms/remap.md

 ---
-title: Remap
+title: Remap with VRL
 description: >
-  Modify your observability data as it passes through your topology using [VRL](/docs/reference/vrl)
+  Modify your observability data as it passes through your topology using [Vector Remap Language](/docs/reference/vrl) (VRL)
 kind: transform
 featured: true
 layout: component